seanzhangw/FRDM_Tuner/index.md

 To incorporate both the listening and metronome mode, switch 1 is utilized through interrupts.
 If switch 1 is pressed, it will trigger an interrupt that stops all the actions, and the microcontroller will switch the mode from listening to metronome, or vice versa.

 #### Testing and Debugging

+As we achieved incremental functionality, we thoroughly tested the additional functionality.

+Upon integrating the speaker with the FRDM_KL46Z board and observing the analog-to-digital converted output, we ensured that the digital outputs correctly represented the frequency of the environmental sound.
+We played a 400Hz test tone, and plotted the values to ensure the digital outputs corresponded to a 400Hz sound wave.

+Our FFT frequency analysis was tested with by observing the dominant frequency returned for various test tones.
+We used appropriate test tones to represent the desired frequency range we wanted to determine.

+Testing our LED metronome involved sending via UART a range of BPM values and observing that the correct LED toggle rate was being set.
+We created a separate test script in Python to expedite this testing process.

+Our mode-switching functionality was tested by invoking the interrupt handler in all possible program states.

 There are multiple errors encountered during implementation.
 For instance, initially implemented the code in a way that calls the helper method to listening mode and metronome inside the IRQ handler.
 Both the helper methods for listening mode and metronome include infinite while loops, and when interrupts are disabled inside IRQ handler, the while loops get stuck and it wouldn't transition into a different mode when the switch is pressed.
 We figured out the error by writing print statements that let us know where the processor is at, and therefore we found out that the processor is stuck in an infinite while loop even when interrupts are triggered.